July 23-25, 2025

 Aaron Lee, CEO, Leaders Rising Network and Michael Pumphrey, Coach, Leaders Rising Network

 Through engaging activities and actionable strategies, attendees will learn how to elevate their fundraising efforts by aligning their values with their audience’s aspirations.
-Walk away with tools to authentically connect with supporters — and your team — and turn influence into results for your organization’s mission.
+Walk away with tools to authentically connect with supporters, and your team, while turning influence into results for your organization’s mission.

 Workshop 605 Fear Factor - Turn AI Anxiety into Fundraising Growth